How to make report viewer on WPF with FastReport Open Source. Part 1.

 using FastReport;

-To load a report, you need to create a report object:
+report, you need to create a report object:

 private Report report;